poemm/WasmSecurityConcerns/README.md

 ### Embedding environment

-The Wasm spec does _not_ define an embedding environment or an ABI for Wasm.
+The Wasm spec does _not_ define an embedding environment, API, or ABI for Wasm.
 For example, many Javascript APIs for Wasm allow modules to be instantiated and executed asynchronously, which may not be desired.

+Implementations need not validate functions until they are called.
+So one implementations can successful execute while another can return an instantiation error due to an uncalled function being invalid.

 ### Breaking out of VM sandbox